donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 M visas for students at vocational or other recognized nonacademic institutions

-J visas for those involved in work- and study-based programs
+J visas for those involved in work - and study-based programs

 </Callout>